roadwarriorslive/Pipulate/README.rst

 and I like reminding everyone Pipualte is in fact GoodSheet.
 I also got very fond of how gs.pipulate() looks, and I think it helps that gs also stands for Google Sheet.
-It also avoids the verbosity of pipulate.pipulate() or abbreviation-confusion of pi.pipulate() vs. pip.pipulate(), etc.
+It also avoids the verbosity of pipulate.pipulate() or abbreviation-confusion of pi.pipulate() or pip.pipulate() or any of the other choices not nearly as beautiful as gs.pipulate().

 For those familiar with the Flask web microframework, it might help to think of Pipulate as something lightly sprinkled in to connect GSpread and Pandas, and not really trying to do all that much itself except a few API innovations to help.
-The act of pipulating is just picking up an Excel-style rectangular spreadsheet range as both a GSpread cell_list and a Pandas DataFrame, altering the df completely with Pandas, and then using the symmetrical act of populating to push the changes back into Google Sheet.
+The act of pipulating is just picking up an Excel-style rectangular spreadsheet range as both a GSpread cell_list and a Pandas DataFrame, altering the df completely with Pandas, and then using the symmetrical act of POPULATING to push the changes back into Google Sheet.

 ****************************************
 Of Pandas & dependencies